Francis Paddock

-Francis Paddock (September 15, 1814 – March 29, 1889) was a frontier doctor, farmer, and politician of Kenosha County, Wisconsin.
+Francis Paddock (September 15, 1814 – March 29, 1889) was a frontier medical doctor, farmer, and politician of Kenosha County, Wisconsin.
 Paddock Lake was named for him.

 Background

 Francis Paddock was born in Camillus, Onondaga County, New York, on September 15, 1814.
 He was the eldest of six children and took his education seriously from an early age, starting to teach at age seventeen.
 He attended Fairfield Medical College with the goal of becoming a physician.
 Fairfield Medical College was the first medical school west of the Hudson River.
 He later received an appointment with a Dr. Hamilton of Auburn, allowing him to pursue his medical endeavors.